AnneCh/Portfolio_build/README.md

 - B. Multimedia

-  1. What have I done since my degree (short bckgd on what my studies were, include links for more information) or should I include this part in a totally different part, the one that lead to the creation of MBM, for the sake of choice for the reader?
+  1. What have I done since my degree (short bckgd on what my studies were, include links for more information)
   2. Creation of Mindbridge Media => how it unfolded and where it is now Page includes internal links to a page that basically sums up how the covid situation made me select different options for my life.
      Page includes links to MindBridge Media YT and FB pages.

+C. A contact page

+The visitor can access external links and send me an email

 # _How_

-I have chosen the support of React Js to build my portfolio, because it's a popular framework used by defi apps developers, even if it may not be what I want to use on the long term, there's a high chance that an employer or client wants their project on React.
+I have chosen the support of React Js to build my portfolio because it's a popular framework used by defi apps developers, even if it may not be what I want to use on the long term, there's a high chance that an employer or client want their project on React.

-React is a specific language to learn that I at least want to master the basics of.
+Use of the basic react boilerplate available thru react-create-app

+I will use the help of external modules like Material UI for the visual aspect of the components.

+I will use the JSX syntax as it seems to be the best way for my app to be as responsive and user-friendly as possible.

 From react :

 # Getting Started with Create React App